teknofage/python-testing-and-architecture/lab/refactoring/readme.md

 Study the file '**remove_control_flag**'.py.
 Use 'remove control flag' technique to improve readability of the code.

-## Exercise  16: 'Replace Nested Conditional with Gaurd Clauses' Technique
+## Exercise  16: 'Replace Nested Conditional with Guard Clauses' Technique

-Study the file '**replace_nested_conditional_with_gaurd_clauses2.py**'.py.
+Study the file '**replace_nested_conditional_with_guard_clauses2.py**'.py.
 Use 'Replace Nested Conditional with Gaurd Clauses' technique to improve readability of the code.

 ## Exercise  17: 'Decompose Conditional' Technique